CleverTap/clevertap-cordova/README.md

 Grab the Account ID and Token values from your CleverTap [Dashboard](https://dashboard.clevertap.com) -> Settings.

-#### For Android *Important*
+#### For Android

+*Important*

 Starting with v2.0.0, the plugin uses FCM rather than GCM.
-To configure FCM, add your google-services.json to the root of your cordova project **before you add the plugin**.
+To configure FCM, add your google-services.json to the root of your cordova project **BEFORE you add the plugin**.
 The plugin uses an `after plugin add` hook script to configure your project for FCM.
 If the google-services.json file is not present in your project when the script runs, FCM will not be configured properly and will not work.